tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 After reloading this class into `irb`, I now have a visual indication when the method has run from the `puts` statement, and the `sleep` delays the method run.

 For my call to `await` this `sleep` is blocking, This means that when I call the method, it behaves similarly to calling it locally, even though it's running in a separate thread.
-This means that I have to wait for the `sleep` to finish before I can do anything:
+As a result, I have to wait for the `sleep` to finish before I can do anything:

 <img src='./hello-await-with-sleep.gif' loading="lazy" />

-However, with `async`, the method returns right away and the thread continues to run on its own.
+However, with `async`, the method returns right away and the main thread (my `irb` session in this case) continues to run on its own.
 This means I can continue to interact with the main `irb` thread while waiting for my result to print:

 <img src='./hello-async-with-sleep.gif' loading="lazy" />

 ## Conclusion

+While we haven't done much,  we now have some code that provides us with `async` and `await` proxy methods.
+We were also able to make the difference in behavior between these two proxy methods more obvious.

 This is not even scratching the surface of the `Async` module, let alone the `concurrent-ruby`.
-However, I now have some code that behaves obviously different than running the methods on their own.
-This is a great starting point for digging into this module even more.
+However, this is a great starting point for digging into this module even more.
-/